MCP Servers for Design: How Sailop Integrates with Any AI Agent

 npx -y sailop mcpHow Agents Use the Tools

-- User asks: "Build a pricing section"
+- User: "Build a pricing section"

 - Agent generates initial code